macfanatic/SprintApp/README.md

 ### Installation
 SprintApp is designed to run in the cloud or on dedicated hardware, whatever your organization is the most comfortable with.
 If you are looking for a hosting solution, we recommend [Heroku](http://www.heroku.com) for Rails hosting.

+**SprintApp currently only works with Ruby 1.9.3, Ruby 2.0 is not supported at this time**

 1. Clone the repo to your computer or server
 2. Configure your database for use with the Rails app
 3. Run bundler